twhetzel/itunes-movie-finder/README.md

 * Axios

 ## Installing
-Run `npm start` to run the application and download the node modules.
+Run `npm install` to install the node modules.

 ## Usage
 Run `npm start` to run a local instance of the application.
 Navigate to [http://localhost:3000](http://localhost:3000) in your favorite browser to see the web application.